OpenZeppelin/compound-assets-listing/Checklist.md

   - [ ] Can an upgrade happen instantaneously or is there a time-lock delay?
   - [ ] Which components can be upgraded?
   - [ ] How the upgradeability design work?
 Who manages it and how upgrades are done?
+  - [ ] Does it emit an event when implementation is updated ?

 ### Initial Requirements